 - The initial awarding process takes approximately 2-3 weeks.

 - Student awarded maximum amounts for grants, work study and scholarships.

-- Once awarded student receives an email alert notifying student to go to WCC Financial Aid Student Portal to see their financial aid awards.
+- Once awarded, student receives an email alert directing them to the Financial Aid portal to see their financial aid awards.

 - If student is not eligible for grants, work study and/or scholarships, student is sent an email alert informing them and notifying them of their student loan eligibility and the WCC student loan process.

 6. Student loan awarding process

 - Students who are not eligible for grants or scholarships or whose awards do not meet their educational funding needs may request a student loan award after the student has been notified of their potential student loan eligibility.